 There is no denying that the holiday season is one of the most popular times to shop online, but how much risk is really involved?
-The answer is there is always a risk.
+The answer is no such thing as completely secure online shopping.
 Every time you offer up your credit card information online you are putting your trust in the technology that those retailers have employed to keep your information safe.

 This is not meant to scare consumers away from online shopping, and in all honesty the same can be said for a physical retail location, but it is something you should be aware of.
-Here are the top five things you can do to help make your online holiday shopping experience as safe as possible.
+Here are five online shopping security tips to help make your online holiday shopping experience as safe as possible.

 Whether you are shopping on your home PC, tablet, or mobile device, we cannot stress enough how important it is to not only keep your security software up to date, but also keep all apps, software, programs and your operating system updated.
 Reputable online businesses are constantly trying to keep your information safe, and in doing so they need to create updates for their programs.
 These updates can often contain bug or security-hole fixes, so make sure whichever device or app you choose to shop with has been thoroughly updated before you start to shop.